-Do you need to apply for Continuing Healthcare?
+Do you need to apply for NHS continuing healthcare?

-On 01 October 2007 the government implemented a National Framework to be used by NHS primary care trusts to identify those individuals who are eligible to have their care packages fully funded by the NHS.
-This document supersedes any local eligibility criteria (previously the Greater Manchester Strategic Health Authority eligibility criteria for Continuing Health Care).
+In October 2007 the Government implemented a National Framework for NHS Continuing Healthcare which was previously used by NHS Primary Care Trusts to identify those individuals who are eligible to have their care packages fully funded by the NHS.
+This document superseded any local eligibility criteria (previously the Greater Manchester Strategic Health Authority eligibility criteria for Continuing Health Care).

 Further Useful Links